sel4devkit/sel4devkit-manual/src/src/activity/device_drivers/uboot_driver_usage.md

 ### Overview of the `uboot-driver-example` test application

-The source file at `camkes/apps/uboot-driver-example/components/Test/src/test.c`/ `microkit/example/maaxboard/uboot-driver-example/uboot-driver-example.c` represents the script for the test application.
+The source file at `camkes/apps/uboot-driver-example/components/Test/src/test.c`/ `project_libs/example/maaxboard/uboot-driver-example/uboot-driver-example.c` represents the script for the test application.
 It contains `run_uboot_cmd("...")` calls to U-Boot commands that are supported by the library.
-The set of supported commands can be readily seen in the `cmd_tbl` entries of `projects_libs/libubootdrivers/include/plat/maaxboard/plat_driver_data.h` or `microkit/libubootdrivers/include/plat/maaxboard/plat_driver_data.h`.
+The set of supported commands can be readily seen in the `cmd_tbl` entries of `projects_libs/libubootdrivers/include/plat/maaxboard/plat_driver_data.h`.

 It is left to the reader to look through the test script in detail, but the features demonstrated include the following.